Partial regularity of almost minimizing rectifiable G chains in Hilbert space: Abstract

 \section{Abstract}

-We adapt to an infinite dimensional ambient space E.R.\ Reifenberg's epiperimetric inequality and a quantitative version of D.\ Preiss' second moments computations to establish that the set of regular points of an almost mass minimizing rectifiable $G$ chain in $\ell_2$ is dense in its support, whenever the group $G$ of coefficients is discrete.
+We adapt to an infinite dimensional ambient space E.R.\ Reifenberg's epiperimetric inequality and a quantitative version of D.\ Preiss' second moments computations to establish that the set of regular points of an almost mass minimizing rectifiable $G$ chain in $\ell_2$ is dense in its support, whenever the group $G$ of coefficients is so that $\{\|g\| : g \in G \}$ is discrete and closed.